nikaiw/burp-pdf2txt/README.md

 - Using burp search filters to find data in those pdf
 - Attacking PDF generators.

-Take heed that it will perform the transformation on every requests sent through Burp.
+Take heed that it will perform the transformation on every requests sent through Burp and  original PDF won't be kept in memory. (at least in this version)